philipdarke/reproducible-actuarial-work/docs/index.md

 R and RStudio are free open source tools available for Windows, Mac OS X and Linux.
 R can be downloaded [here](https://cran.r-project.org/) and the open source edition of RStudio Desktop can be downloaded [here](https://www.rstudio.com/download).

-If you are new to R or RStudio you can find online learning resources [here](https://www.rstudio.com/online-learning/).
-In particular we recommend [R for Data Science](https://r4ds.had.co.nz/) by Hadley Wickham and Garret Grolemund.

 ## RStudio basics

 <a href="assets/images/RStudio.png">![RStudio](assets/images/RStudio.png)</a>

 <p>Execute code by running a <span class="bluetext">script</span> or by entering it in the <span class="greentext">console</span>.</p>

-To create a script select **File / New File / R Script**.
-To run the code in a script click **Source** at the top right of the script window.
-Alternatively you can highlight a subsection of your code and click **Run**.
+To create a script select `File / New File / R Script`.
+To run the code in a script click `Source` at the top right of the script window.
+Alternatively you can highlight a subsection of your code and click `Run`.

-<p>Output is displayed in the console or the <span class="orangetext">plots pane</span>.</p>
+<p>Output is displayed in the <span class="greentext">console</span> or the <span class="orangetext">plots pane</span>.
+Use the tabs at the top of the plots pane to access Files, Packages and Help.</p>

+## Using Git for version control

+A version control system is a key part of a reproducible workflow.

+Version control is like having an unlimited "undo" button.
+It avoids managing multiple versions of the same file and allows many people to work in parallel on a project.
+Most software developers and data scientists use version control for their work.

+If you want to use version control alongside these exercises, this [guide](http://homepages.cs.ncl.ac.uk/matthew.forshaw/teaching/csc8627/versioncontrol/) explains how to set up and use Git with [GitHub](https://github.com/).

+## Getting help

+If you are new to R or RStudio you can find online learning resources [here](https://www.rstudio.com/online-learning/).
+In particular we recommend [R for Data Science](https://r4ds.had.co.nz/) by Hadley Wickham and Garret Grolemund.

+# Exercises

+-